WolfgangBischoffTHAB/riscvassembler_java/README.md

 ~/Downloads/riscv/bin/riscv32-unknown-elf-objdump -D -S a.out > disassembly.txt
 ```

+The disassembly listing should now contain the original sourcecode with addresses
+and pseudo instructions resolved!

 The GNU GCC (C/C++ compiler) can also be used to translate assembly to machine code.
+(Not tested yet!)

 ```
 riscv32-unknown-elf-gcc -march=rv32im -mabi=ilp32 -nostartfiles -O3 -x c -Wl,-T,/work/test5.x -o test.o test.c